Mansour: Manufacturing a Smear – How the Democrat-Media Complex Turned Brett Kavanaugh into a ‘Rapist’

 — Mollie (@MZHemingway) September 15, 2019

 Stier, for what it’s worth, is the president and CEO of a Washington, D.C.-based nonprofit called Partnership for Public Service, whose board members past and present look like a Who’s Who of D.C. establishment players (mostly of the left).
+Stier was also apparently a member of Bill Clinton’s defense team during the Lewinsky impeachment scandal.

 His allegation offers fresh fuel to the left’s unending smear campaign against Kavanaugh.
 Having failed to keep him from the highest court of the land, their new aim is to impeach him from it…